 4.4) Click on the “Options” again and click on the “New Key” tab.
 Save the “inhibition_key” .csv file in the same folder as the raw data spreadsheet file.

 4.5) In the inhibition_key file, list all sample names below the ID.
+Each sample name must be unique.

 4.6) If four NA inhibitors were tested, insert spaces for two additional rows below Oseltamivir and type in “Peramivir” and “Laninamivir.”
 Save the changes made to the inhibition_key file.